dylantonthat/luvera/README.md

  - Routine Optimization: Get expert-backed guidance on how to structure your daily skincare routine for maximum effectiveness.

- - Privacy-Focused: Your uploaded images and data are securely processed and never shared without your consent.
+ - Privacy-Focused: Your uploaded images and data are securely processed and never shared.

 ### How It Works